[Revised September 2023

 - Attend at least two (2) regular meetings of the AIA-New York Society (and will be introduced as this year’s “AIA-NYS Scholars”), and be invited to have dinner with the speaker.
-The NYS’s lectures will extend from September 2022 through to Spring 2023.
+The NYS’s lectures will extend from September 2023 through to April 2024.
 Listening in to virtual lectures or attending in-person lectures satisfies this requirement.
-The NYS’s fall 2022 lectures will be virtual.
-Should in-person lectures resume in the spring, then the NYS would also invite each of the Scholars, if they wish, to join us for two dinners with the speakers, after the in-person lectures.
+In Fall 2023, some NYS lectures will be virtual, others in person.
+As circumstances permit, the NYS will invite each of the Scholars, if they wish, to join us for up to two dinners with the speakers, after the in-person lectures.

 - Receive a one-year student membership to the Archaeological Institute of America, with a subscription to the American Journal of Archaeology, if desired.

 - If attending the Annual Meeting of the Archaeological Institute of America, receive partial financial support: a student registration fee and a ticket for the Opening Night Reception, if applicable.

 - Be eligible to apply for the annual AIA-NYS Archaeological Research Scholarship.